wendyverdonk93/docs/content/integrations/plugins/magento2/beta.md

 ### Introduction
 We are proud to announce that we have been working on a brand new Magento 2 plugin.
-The new plugin is completely build from the ground up, leaving a lot of the older methods used in the current Magento 2 plugin behind.
+The new plugin is completely built from the ground up, leaving a lot of the older methods used in the current Magento 2 plugin behind.
-It brings code improvements, unit/integration testing, and it is build on top of the Magento payment provider gateway structure.
+It brings code improvements, unit/integration testing and it is built on top of the Magento payment provider gateway structure.

 **Currently this module has not yet been proven to be fully stable.
-We recommend not using this in a production environment yet, until it has been thoroughly tested.**
+We recommend not using this in a production environment, until it has been thoroughly tested.**

 ### 1. Features
 There are a lot of new features, but there are also some features that are not available as of yet.